openprocurement/openprocurement.auctions.dgf/docs/source/standard/contract.rst

     List of :ref:`Item` objects, auto-generated, read-only

     |ocdsDescription|
     The goods, services, and any intangible outcomes in this contract.
-Note: If the items are the same as the award do not repeat.
+Note: If the items are the same as the award, do not repeat.

 :suppliers:
     List of :ref:`Organization` objects, auto-generated, read-only